SWE Context Bench: A Benchmark for Context Learning in Coding: Experiment

-We evaluate performance under five settings that differ in how prior experience is exposed to the agent.
-These settings allow a controlled comparison of prediction performance across different experience access and retrieval configurations.
+We evaluate performance under five settings that differ in how prior context is exposed to the agent on the SWE-Bench Lite dataset with Claude Sonnet 4.5.
+These settings allow a controlled comparison of prediction performance across different past context access and retrieval configurations.

-\begin{itemize} \item \textbf{No-Experience (Baseline)}: The agent is provided only with the repository name, base commit, and problem statement.
-It has no access to the experience pool.
+\textbf{No-Context (Baseline)}: The agent is provided only with the repository name, base commit, and problem statement.
+It has no access to the context pool.

-\item \textbf{Free Experience Reuse}: The agent is given full access to the original experience pool and may decide whether to retrieve and use any past experience when solving the task.
+\textbf{Free Context Learning}: The agent has full access to the original context pool and can decide whether to retrieve and use any past context when solving the task.

-\item \textbf{Oracle Experience Reuse}: The agent is explicitly provided with the most relevant past experience trajectory, identified using the factual task relationships defined in Section~\ref{sec:task_instance_type}.
+\textbf{Oracle Context Learning}: The agent is explicitly provided with the most relevant past context trajectory, identified using the factual task relationships defined in Section~\ref{sec:task_instance_type}.

-\item \textbf{Free Summary Reuse}: We construct a \emph{summary experience pool} by extracting the final summary section from each experience trajectory.
-The agent is given full access to this summarized pool and may decide whether and which summaries to use.
+\textbf{Free Summary Learning}: We construct a \emph{summary context pool} by extracting the final summary section from each context trajectories.
+The agent is given full access to this \emph{summary context pool} and may decide whether and which summaries to use.

-\item \textbf{Oracle Summary Reuse}: The agent is explicitly provided with the summary of the most relevant past experience, identified based on the known task relationships. \end{itemize} The summary files contain an average of 204.5 words, whereas the full experience trajectories contain an average of 24,765 words, resulting in a substantially more compact representation of prior experience.
+\textbf{Oracle Summary Learning}: The agent is explicitly given the summary of the most relevant past context, identified based on the known task relationships.

+The summary files contain an average of 217.1 tokens, while the full context trajectories average 25,633.7 tokens, resulting in a substantially more compact representation of prior context.